-In the Spanish Bilingual Stream, observational assessment in Reception is used to ensure that learning meets their needs; at the end of Reception, children are assessed against assessment statements that have been created by the school in line with the EYFS Development Matters statements.
-In Year 1, pupils are regularly assessed internally and informally, as part of our good practice.
-There is also a termly summative assessment used to inform our teaching and measure the stream's impact.
+In the Spanish immersion classes, observational assessment in Reception is used to ensure that learning meets their needs; at the end of Reception, children are assessed against assessment statements that have been created by the school in line with the EYFS Development Matters statements.
+In Year 1 and Year 2, pupils are assessed internally and informally, as part of our good practice.
+There is an annual summative assessment used to inform our teaching and measure the stream's impact.
 Questions in the assessment are based on our curriculum.

-Spanish lessons in each stream include:
+Spanish lessons in the Spanish immersion classes include: